bheinzerling/pyrouge/README.rst

 Usage Examples
 --------------

-I have summarizations in plain text format and want to get the ROUGE scores
+I have summaries in plain text format and want to get the ROUGE scores
 ===========================================================================

 You can evaluate your plain text summaries like this: